-Families from around the world flock to the outdoor-focused activities in Prince Edward Island in the summer months.
-It is a great place to lounge on the soft sand, eat fresh seafood and indulge in a relaxing vacay.
+Families from around the world flock to the outdoor-focused activities in Prince Edward Island (PEI) in the summer months.
+It is a great place to lounge on the soft sand, eat fresh seafood and indulge in a relaxing vacation.
 During our visit, we definitely were not strangers to the beach.
-But the most memorable moments of our trip were the awesome outdoor adventures in PEI – from cycling and kayaking along the coast to getting a bird’s eye view of the island.
+But the most memorable moments of our trip were the awesome outdoor adventures in PEI – from cycling and kayaking along the coast to getting a bird’s eye view of the island via parasailing.

 1. Enjoy the Abundant PEI Cycling Paths

-Looking at the biking map of PEI can be overwhelming.
-There are so many options, you could spend weeks exploring the island by bike.
+Looking at the cycling map of PEI can be overwhelming.
+There are so many options, you could spend weeks exploring PEI by cycling.
 And the Confederation Trail (Prince Edward Island’s 435-km leg of the Trans Canada Trail) even goes all the way across the island.

 Cycling Confederation Trail: Saint Peters Bay to Morell

-Many locals claimed this was the most scenic portion of the Confederation Trail was from Saint Peters Bay to Morell.
+Many locals claimed the most scenic portion of the Confederation Trail was from Saint Peters Bay to Morell.
 And it did not disappoint!
 We even had plenty of room to park our 26-foot motorhome at the visitor center in Saint Peters Bay – always a win when we don’t have to search for parking.

-This portion of the trail is about 11 km (6.8 miles).
-And, since it is almost completely flat, it made for a few relaxing hours of cycling.
+This portion of the Confederation Trail is about 11 km (6.8 miles).
+And, since it is almost completely flat, it made for a few relaxing hours of cycling in Prince Edward Island.
 (None of the grades exceed 2% on the Confederation Trail).

 We peddled past farm land, along St. Peters Bay and over bridges until ending at a food truck famous for their PEI French fries piled up “Newfoundland style” with all sorts of toppings.
 But, we opted for an even better treat during our quick break – a chat with fellow travelers!
 We loved getting to know a cute family from New England and happily answered all their questions about RV life.